kenesparta/kcd-lima-k8s-kong/README.md

+# Theory
+1. How Kong works with K8s

 # Crate
+1. Create a local kind Cluster.
-1. Crete K8s cluster using terraform in google cloud.
+2. Crete K8s cluster using terraform in google cloud.